ScoutLogic

 External costs tend to make up the bulk of your budget as they involve third parties.
 You have some control over your internal costs and can cut back where necessary.
 You do not have the same control over external costs.

-Total Number of Hires
+Total number of hires

 The last part of the equation is how many people you hire.
 Depending on the current size of your team and how many people you need to expand or maintain your business, this number can vary enormously.
 It could be anywhere from five to 50.